YairMassri/web1100_final-exam/test4.md

     );
    ```

-16. Now, we need to fix the css.
+16. Now, we need to fix the css:

     1. Center the search box and button
     2. Put the search box and the submit button on the same line by
     giving them both `display: inline-block;`
     3. Remove the underline from the articles by giving each anchor tag (id="article") `text-decoration: none;`
     4. Make it look better using whatever else you want to, such as colors, padding, margin, etc.

+17. Submit your final exam to Canvas